Project LIM

 Level 2 | The school

 Since I’m also the designer of this level, it was much easier to achieve the vision I had in mind.
-Like the 1st level, I wanted to make the environment create nostalgia and uneasiness at the same time.
+Like the 1st level, I wanted to make the environment create nostalgia and uneasiness.
 A school setting was perfect for that.

 The further you get in the level, the more oppressive it gets.
 There’s less light, details, and the walls become single colors with no taste.
 That’s to create a special atmosphere for what’s coming, the entity chase in the gym.